Career Timeline of Al Horford: Major Achievements and Milestones

 October 26, 2016: Celtics Debut

-2016: Signing with the Boston Celtics
+2016: Signed with the Celtics

 March 19, 2017: Season-High 27 Points

-On March 19, 2017, Al Horford scored a season-high 27 points in a 105–99 loss to the Philadelphia 76ers.
+On March 19, 2017, Al Horford scored a season-high 27 points in a game against the Philadelphia 76ers, though the Celtics lost 105-99.

-November 12, 2017: Returned From Concussion, Scored 21 Points
+November 12, 2017: Returned from Concussion, Scored 21 Points

 October 19, 2018: 14 Points, 10 Rebounds, and 9 Assists vs. Raptors

-On October 19, 2018, Al Horford recorded 14 points, 10 rebounds, and nine assists in a 113–101 loss to the Toronto Raptors.
+On October 19, 2018, Al Horford recorded 14 points, 10 rebounds, and 9 assists in a 113-101 loss to the Toronto Raptors.

 February 21, 2019: 21 Points and Season-High 17 Rebounds

-On February 21, 2019, Al Horford recorded 21 points, five assists, and a season-high 17 rebounds in a 98–97 loss to the Milwaukee Bucks.
+On February 21, 2019, Al Horford recorded 21 points and a season-high 17 rebounds in a narrow 98-97 loss to the Milwaukee Bucks.

 July 10, 2019: Signed with the Philadelphia 76ers